 Capital One Venture Rewards: This general-purpose credit card is worth keeping in mind if all these hotel-loyalty programs have your head spinning.

-Signup Bonus: New cardholders can earn 80,000 bonus points after they spend $3,000 on purchases in the first three months.
-They can also get an additional 7,500 bonus points if they add an authorized user and make a purchase in the same period.
+Signup Bonus: New cardholders can earn 75,000 bonus points after they spend $3,000 on purchases in the first three months.

-Base Rewards: Cardholders earn five points per dollar at more than 5,700 participating Marriott Rewards and SPG hotels; two points per dollar on airline tickets purchased directly from the airline and at car rental agencies and restaurants, and one point per dollar everywhere else.
+Base Rewards: Cardholders earn six points per dollar at more than 6,500 participating Marriott Rewards and SPG hotels; and two points on all other purchases.

 The Big Extras: You’ll get a free night stay at a Category 1-5 hotel every year after your account anniversary, 15 Elite status credits annually and one elite credit for every $3,000 in purchases.
 This card has no foreign transaction fees.

 Why We’re Mentioning It: A big signup bonus and a free night stay after every anniversary make this co-branded card from Chase a top-notch pick for Marriott and SPG regulars.

 Signup Bonus: Cardholders can earn 40,000 if they spend $3,000 in the first three months.
 They can also earn an additional 20,000 bonus points if they spend $6,000 total on purchases within the first 6 months of account opening.